 Unlike dogs, there was no need for man to rely on different types of cat, such as fast dogs for hunting, large dogs for protection, dogs which could retrieve game from the water, dogs which herd livestock etc. As a result, cats have remained relatively unchanged in size compared to their wild ancestors.
 Cat breeds have been selected for their appearance, not performance.

 Domestic cat migration

 Domestic cats spread across the globe along well-established trade routes of merchants.
 As cats migrated, they adapted to their unique climate, for example, the Siberian and Norwegian Forest cats who have a long, thick coat to protect them from bitterly cold winters.
 According to the UC Davies Veterinary Medicine, there are eight distinct domestic cat racial groups.
-These are: